 These Terms and Conditions are for the guidance of clients of Swift Oak Limited.

-Swift Oak Limited works specifically exclude all ground works, roofing works including felt, battening, tilt fillet, coverings and flashings, staining or finishing of any timber materials, fascia & soffit boards, windows, glazing, insulation, damp membranes, fireproofing, M+E services, service connections, internal and external finishing, soak ways, rainwater goods and any other works whatsoever apart from the Oak frame design and associated framing softwood, engineering assessment, manufacture and delivery to site as and if quoted.
+Swift Oak Limited supply timber framed building/garage kits to be installed by our customer’s or one of our recommended installation teams.
+Please note our prices do not include ground works, roofing works including felt, battening, tilt fillet, coverings and flashings, staining or finishing of any timber materials, fascia & soffit boards, windows, glazing, insulation, damp membranes, fireproofing, M+E services, service connections, internal and external finishing, soak ways, rainwater goods and any other works whatsoever apart from the Oak frame design and associated framing softwood, engineering assessment, manufacture and delivery to site as and if quoted.
 Swift Oak Limited are not responsible for any packing or fillets required internally for the application of plaster boarding or other surface finishes other than as detailed in the approved drawings.

 Orders and Cutting Dates

 Swift Oak Limited do not hold any buildings or frames for stock, all are made to order and bespoke.
 Orders must be made in writing via email and be accompanied by an Initial Payment, and no works will start until this has been done.

 Payments – all subject to VAT